-Hi, my name is Lin, the volunteer manager.
+Hi, my name is Lin, the volunteer manager of our farm.
 After graduating from university I have decided to live and work on my uncle's farm since I have always enjoyed my summer and winter holiday time here.
 I am now the coordinator of the volunteer project.

 The farm belongs to our big family and is located in a small town called Jiuling, half an hour drive from Mianyang city, Sichuan province, China.
 The farm is more than 300 hectares; we raise more than 5000 pigs, raise 700 chickens, and cultivate a wide variety of fruits and vegetables.
 We employ more than 100 local workers that help us in the transformation from an industrial farm into an ecological farm.
 We also do a lot of work on restoring the local environment, because we believe that harmony between humanity and nature is the key to realize sustainable development of both agriculture and the human society.
 Our goal is to recycle all resources from the farm and give back to the environment to create a healthy and happy ecosystem.

 The farm is being transformed very quickly at the moment.
 Some new projects are being done and others are still being designed.
 The beginning of 2017 is the start of eco-tourism in the farm: we wish this farm to be a place where people from the city can get close to nature and realize how important it is to respect it.
 Two buildings are being built; but after these, we won’t build anything with concrete anymore, as we want to be more and more ecological.
 That’s also why we need volunteers from all around the world to teach us their way of living and working ecologically.

 So what exactly do we wish this place to be?